Go to Next Chapter-- Return to Contents/Index

 “I don’t think I’ll ever look at cats the same way again!”

-Upon reaching Shadow Brook Arms, the group grew silent as they imagined what they might find.
+Upon reaching Shadowbrook Arms, the group grew silent as they imagined what they might find.
 Would it be humans, they wondered, or would it be cats?
-With baited breath, they climbed out of the station wagon and walked as quickly as their trembling legs would carry them to apartment 1A.
+With bated breath, they climbed out of the station wagon and walked as quickly as their trembling legs would carry them to apartment 1A.
 When they arrived at Sam’s apartment, it was, of course, Alice who began hammering on the wood with both fists calling out impatiently for them to open the door.

 “Sam, Sam, all of you, we’re back.
 Please let us in if you can!
 For God’s sake, open the Goddamn door!”